 - 6.6 Momentarily depressing the power converter's Alarm Cut Off (ACO) pushbutton causes the ACO LED to illuminate and restore the corresponding alarm relay to its normal state, thereby clearing the external alarm indications.
 However, front panel alarm indications remain until the fault is cleared. - 6.7 Depressing the ACO pushbutton for more than one second places all modules in the mounting in a lamp test mode for approximately three seconds; this should cause all LEDs to be lit.
-If an LED fails to light during this test, the module is defective and should be replaced. - 6.8 Depressing the ACO pushbutton for more than three seconds causes the 258XMC module to display its ALARM HIST of the PCM alarm history register and/or any remembered self-test failures.
-The PCM alarm history register is cleared after this. - 6.9 The 258XMC module stores in a PCM alarm history register the last PCM alarm that has cleared for its PCM span.
+If an LED fails to light during this test, the module is defective and should be replaced. - 6.8 Depressing the ACO pushbutton for more than three seconds causes the 258X module to display the ALARM HIST of the PCM alarm history register and/or any remembered self-test failures via the front panel alarm LEDs.
+The PCM alarm history register is cleared after this. - 6.9 The 258X module stores in a PCM alarm history register the last PCM alarm that has cleared for each PCM span.